naasking/Recognizers.NET/README.md

 almost get to parser combinators without any dynamic allocation or higher-order functions.
 It only requires a little discipline in some cases, particularly around recursive combinators.

+Finally, this API isn't just suitable for strings, but can be written to operate on bits, bytes or tokens.
+This could make for some easy to read, but fast binary pattern matching.